Screwdriver

 Arms too high

-The ears should be tucked between the arms.
-The arms can even be extended further back, with the head resting on the upper arms while lying on the back.
-It’s common to see arms positioned too high.
-This often happens when, in the prone position, the child rests their head on their arms, and then, upon rolling onto their back, the arms end up in front of the face, causing the face to submerge.
+The ears should be tucked between the arms; the arms can even extend further back with the head resting on the upper arms.
+Arms positioned too high are a common mistake: it happens when the child rests their head on their arms in the prone position, then rolls onto the back — the arms end up in front of the face and the face submerges.

 Hands down / only turn to the side